Tonyhuiii/MLCOE-Tensorflow-/README.md

 | PyTorch |  [20% RM + Random strategy](figures/rm_0.2.png)| 0.0102 | 0.0514 | 0.0698|
 | PyTorch |  [0% RM + fixed 20% Random strategy](figures/fixed_0.2_RS.png)| 0.0114 | 0.0351| 0.0783 |

 3.I reimplemented the **RM, MNR, BM** in the CSDI training module referenced from the masking code in the SSSD, the results are shown in [1],[2],[3].
 For CSDI evaluate code, I noticed that it used the median value of 10 samples generated for each test sample to calculate mae and rmse instead of averaged value as in the SSSD paper.
-I recalculate the averaged value based on the saved generated samples, the MAE and RMSE results are represented by average(median) in Table.
+I recalculate the averaged value based on the saved generated samples by using the calculate.py.
+The overall MAE and RMSE results are represented by average(median) in Table.
-4.For implemented Tensorflow code, the training config and  **RM, MNR, BM** masking are same as the modified PyTorch version, which can be changed by commenting/uncommenting in line 570-572(val), 577-579(train), 588-590(evaluate) in imputers/CSDI.py, should be the same for train, val and evaluation.
-Note that the previous masking function code by SSSD and CSDI authors are reseved, but will not be used for model training.
+4.For implemented Tensorflow code, the training config is same as the modified PyTorch version.
+The **RM, MNR, BM** masking can be changed by commenting/uncommenting in line 570-572(val), 577-579(train), 588-590(evaluate) in imputers/CSDI.py.
+The same masking should be applied for train, val and evaluation.
+Note that the previous masking function code by SSSD and CSDI authors are preserved, but will not be used in the model training.
 The results are shown in the Table.

 Fast experiment - 20% BM on PTB-XL
 ```